oscafrica/documentation/about/community-code-of-conduct.md

 ### Acknowledging time and effort

-We're respectful of the volunteer efforts that permeate the Python community.
+We're respectful of the volunteer efforts that permeate the OSCA community.
 We're thoughtful when addressing the efforts of others, keeping in mind that often times the labor was completed simply for the good of the community.

 ### Being respectful of differing viewpoints and experiences